Mexican Train: Delayed first turn

-Swan drive variation
+Swan drive

 A player who can play on their own train may also play one tile on each subsequent public train in clockwise order.
 Each public train must be played on in order to continue in this manner, and only one tile per train may be played (unless a double must be finished).
 Once a player cannot play on the next public train, or has looped around to their own train, their turn ends.
 While playing on each public train, the player may choose to play on the Mexican train or skip it when he comes to it, making the placement of the train somewhat strategical.
 This version makes for a much faster game.

-Origins

-"Mexican Train" is a name typically used only in the United States.
-It is believed Mexican Train Dominoes is a variation on a Chinese game called Pai gow, which means "make nine".
-Chinese laborers brought the game to Latin America once they began working in sugar fields in the mid to late 1800s.
-Cubans and other Latin American players adopted the game to use dominoes and called it "Domino Cubano".
-It later arrived in the United States around the 1860s once Cuban laborers began working on U.S. railroads.
-Americans began referring to the game as "Mexican Train Dominoes" because of its growing popularity among Cuban, Mexican, and other Latin American laborers brought to the United States.
+Bullet Train

+As the name implies this makes the game move faster.

+During a players turn if they are able to finish out their hand by playing all of their remaining dominoes on their private train, they can declare a "Bullet Train".
+Once the Bullet Train is verified, the other players finish out their private train by playing as many of their remaining dominoes as possible.

+Double variations

+Cover optional

+Some rules state that covering the double is optional altogether, although most rules require covering the double.

+Any train can cover

+In other rules, the second (covering) domino may go on any eligible train instead of the double itself, but at least one set of rules restricts this only to the player who placed the double; following players must play against the double.
+When this variation is used, for example, a player could play a double on a public train, then "cover" it by playing another domino on their private train; the following player(s) are then responsible to play against the double on the public train.